bratislava/bratiska-cli/README.md

 ### command `tag`

+This is the simpliest command of `bratiska-cli`.
+We are using it for our CI/CD.
+It is creates a tag on the current branch and pushes it to the remote repository.
+Before creating the tag, it checks if the current branch is clean and if there are any untracked files, and it is pulling the newest version from the repository.
+Then it tries to dtermine the branch, enviroment or user to create proper tag value for some enviroments (see bellow tag values).

-#### Usage options
+#### Add tag

-To tag a version of a code you can simply run just this command:
+To tag a version of a code you can simply run just this command.
+Please note that this command will create a tag locally and on remote repository.
+This creates a dynamic tag based on your current environment (checking it from kubernetes if authorized).
+See tags format bellow.

 ```bash
 bratiska-cli tag
 ```

-This creates a dynamic tag based on your current environment.
-See tags format bellow.

 ##### Specify environment